Home > Matthew 24 Commentary: THAT Generation Shall Not Pass

 Say what you like, we shall be told, ‘the apocalyptic beliefs of the first Christians have been proved to be false.
 It is clear from the New Testament that they all expected the Second Coming in their own lifetime.
 And, worse still, they had a reason, and one which you will find very embarrassing.
 Their Master had told them so.
 He shared, and indeed created, their delusion.
 He said in so many words, ‘this generation shall not pass till all these things be done.’
 And He was wrong.
 He clearly knew no more about the end of the world than anyone else.’
 It is certainly the most embarrassing verse in the Bible [emphasis mine].1

 Fulfilled!
-Matthew 24 Commentary Intro: The Second Coming is recorded in the Histories of Two First Century Historians.
+Matthew 24 Explained: The Second Coming is recorded in the Histories of Two First Century Historians.

 Both Tacitus and Josephus record a mysterious phantom event seen in the sky over Judea at the start of the Jewish revolt.
 Did these two historians record the second coming?
 Neither historian seemed to know what to make of this specter but its significance was unmistakable.
 Immediately thereafter began the worst disaster in Israel’s history, the war with Rome.
 As a result of this war, the province of Israel was left a charred wasteland; and Jerusalem and its temple were completely destroyed.
 Concerning the destruction of the Temple, Jesus declares: